libretime/libretime/docs/appendix/rights-royalties.md

 if your radio station is mostly speech, there are many limitations in the small print of these music licences.
 For instance, you can't use music for promotional purposes, and you can't stream a whole opera, without negotiating separate licences.
-Weirdly, you are not allowed to play a piece of music in a 'derogatory context' to the writer or performers; no drummer jokes allowed, then.
+Weirdly, you aren't allowed to play a piece of music in a 'derogatory context' to the writer or performers; no drummer jokes allowed, then.